NeilJustice/FileRevisor/README.md

 ![Jenkins Jobs That Compile FileRevisor On Windows](Screenshots/WindowsJenkinsJobsForFileRevisor.png)

-## Four Steps To Build And Install FileRevisor On Linux
+## 4 Commands To Build And Install FileRevisor On Linux

 ```
 git clone https://github.com/NeilJustice/FileRevisor